Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - A $600 million initial aviation support package

-After the announcement that New Zealand would move to Alert Level 4 at midnight on 25 March 2020, updates to the original package are now being implemented.
-These include an additional $4.2 billion for wage subsidies, removal of the cap for each business and wider eligibility.
+After the announcement that New Zealand would move to Alert Level 4 at midnight on 25 March 2020, updates to the original package were implemented.
+This update included an additional $4.2 billion for wage subsidies, removal of the cap for each business and wider eligibility.
 On 27 March 2020, applications for the previous leave payment for people in self-isolation were closed.
-The leave payment is now rolled into the wage subsidy scheme.
+The leave payment was rolled into the wage subsidy scheme.

 As to be expected, guidelines have been put into place about who gets what and how.
 Making a false application with misleading information is considered fraud and will be dealt with accordingly.

-Work and Income are also offering support and advice to businesses that are thinking about reducing staff hours or making people redundant.
+Work and Income is offering support and advice to businesses that are thinking about reducing staff hours or making people redundant.
 Rapid response teams have been set up around the country to discuss your situation and also assist employees with re-training, financial support and finding another job.

 Tax reform measures

-To free up cashflow while experiencing a downturn in business, the IRD has had five proposals from the business continuity package:
+To free up cash flow while experiencing a downturn in business, the IRD had five proposals from the initial business continuity package: